tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_count.h.md

 typedef uint32_t ao_count_t;
 ```

 This type is an alias for the `uint32_t` unsigned integer type.
-It is to hold a value of the hardware counter.
+It is to hold a value of the counter.

 # Functions